Joy-Anna Duggar And Austin Forsyth’s Wedding Registry: Priciest Item Costs $600

 While Joy-Anna and Austin might enjoy eating outside, most of the items on their wedding registry are utensils, cookware, and kitchen gadgets designed to be used indoors.
 The couple is also planning on eating out a lot; Joy-Anna and Austin are asking for lots of gift cards to restaurants, including Red Lobster, Olive Garden, and Cracker Barrel.

 Jinger Duggar and Jeremy Vuolo did not have a public wedding registry when they got married last year.
 However, Joy-Anna’s other married sisters did.
 As Us Weekly reports, one of the priciest items on Jessa Duggar and Ben Seewald’s registry was a $899 Apple MacBook Air computer.
 According to the Ashley’s Reality Roundup, the most expensive gift on Jill Duggar and Derick Dillard’s Walmart registry was a $2,400 riding lawnmower.
-The couple also asked for an odd array of items, including boxes of cereal, neon duct tape, a rifle, and a shotgun.
+The couple also asked for an odd array of items including boxes of cereal, neon duct tape, a rifle, and a shotgun.
 As Bustle reports, Derick Dillard raised eyebrows by tweeting a link to their multiple wedding registries.
 Perhaps the Counting On star was counting on his followers to buy the Froot Loops and firearms that he and Jill wanted.

 Even though Joy-Anna Duggar and Austin Forsyth’s idea of a romantic date is killing and grilling deer, their registry doesn’t include any guns.